deep206/ai-news-research-assistant/README.md

 ## [Live Demo Available Here](https://subscribeainews.web.app)

-#### Please note that this is a research projects so I have set maximum user limit due to cost constraints.
+#### Please note that this is a research project so I have throttled maximum users due to cost constraints.
 [Please email me directly](mailto:deep@currently.com) if you are interested in contributing or supporting me.
 Thank you!

 ## Local Development